Milan to Rome

 Afterall...all roads lead to Rome.

 Like an overstuffed cannelloni, this trip is crammed with amazing riding in four unforgettable regions: Lombardy, Emilia-Romagna, Tuscany and Lazio.
-Departing musically-rich Cremona in the flat Po valley we cycle through the quiet Apennine mountains with visits to proud Parma and Lucca.
-Next up is quintessential Tuscany with its postcard-perfect landscapes, world-class art and superb cuisine where we’ve included an exploratory day in Siena featuring a myriad of perfect riding options to classic Tuscan towns like San Gimignano and Radda in Chianti.
-We continue south to the hilltop town of Montalcino, famous for its red grape, the Brunello di Montalcino, and then diving into the Lazio region and Rome.
+Departing the flat Po valley we cycle through the quiet Apennine mountains with visits to proud Parma and Lucca.
+Next up is Tuscany with its postcard-perfect landscapes, world-class art and superb cuisine where we’ve included an exploratory day in Siena featuring a myriad of great riding options to classic Tuscan towns like San Gimignano and Radda in Chianti.
+We continue south to the hilltop town of Montalcino, famous for its red grape, the Brunello di Montalcino, and then diving into the Lazio region and further south towards Rome.

-Day 1: Arrive to Milan, Italy.
-Transfer to Cremona.
+Day 1: Arrive to Milan.
+Transfer to Chiavenna Landi.

-Day 2: Cycle Cremona to Castelnovo ne Monti — 118 km
+Day 2: Cycle Chiavenna Landi to Castelnovo ne Monti — 118 km

 Begin our journey along the flat roads of the agricultural lands along the Po river.
-We’ll lunch in the attractive town of Parma, famous for it’s cheese, prosciutto, Lamborghinis, Romanesque buildings and a composer named Verdi.
+We’ll lunch in the attractive town of Parma, famous for it’s cheese, prosciutto, Romanesque buildings and the composer Verdi.
 This afternoon we pedal up gentle slopes into quiet hills of the Apennine foothills where cattle graze and few cars pass.
+Elevation: +1077m / -554m.
+Overnight: Albergo Bismantova

-Day 3: Cycle Castelnovo ne Monti to Lucca. — 112 km
+Day 3: Cycle Castelnovo ne Monti to Lucca — 119 km

 Day 6: Cycle Sienna to Montalcino — 54 or 102 km

-Day 7: Cycle Montalcino to Viterbo — 105 km
+Day 7: Cycle Montalcino to Canino — 98 km

-Day 8: Cycle Viterbo to Cerveteri.
-Transfer to Rome Airport hotel. — 70 km
+Day 8: Cycle Canino to Cerveteri.
+Transfer to Rome. — 95 km

 You’ll feel the pull of Rome as the landscape flattens and you pedal effortlessly past beautiful checkerboard fields on a ribbon of pastoral country roads.
 Once in Cerveteri we’ll load the bikes and transfer to our hotel near Rome’s airport.
-This afternoon we’ll pack our bikes and head into the city for our last night’s dinner.
+This afternoon we’ll pack our bikes and head out for our final night dinner celebrations.
+Elevation: +1138m / -1324m.
+Overnight: Hotel Riviera Fiumicino

 Day 9: Transfer to Rome Marco Polo Airport, arrivederci!